shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/reference/datamodel.rst

 * first, ``type.__new__`` collects all of the descriptors in the class namespace that define a :meth:`~object.__set_name__` method;
-* second, all of these ``__set_name__`` methods are called with the class being defined and the assigned name of that particular descriptor; and
+* second, all of these ``__set_name__`` methods are called with the class being defined and the assigned name of that particular descriptor;
 * finally, the :meth:`~object.__init_subclass__` hook is called on the immediate parent of the new class in its method resolution order.